-• Our Designated Safeguarding Lead, Mrs Cristelle Ellis is a member of the Senior Leadership Team and take lead responsibility for coordinating all child protection activity within the school.
-They will provide support to staff members to carry out their safeguarding duties and will liaise closely with other services such as the early help hub, children's social care, health, police etc. These persons have lead responsibility and management oversight for safeguarding and child protection.
+The Designated Safeguarding Lead Hilary Davies, is a member of the Senior Leadership Team and takes lead responsibility for coordinating all child protection activity within the school.
+They will provide support to staff members to carry out their safeguarding duties and will liaise closely with other services such as the early help hub, children's social care, health, police etc. This person has lead responsibility and holds the management oversight for safeguarding and child protection.

-The Designated Safeguarding Leads are supported by the following Deputy Designated Safeguarding Lead:
+The Designated Safeguarding Lead is supported by the following Deputy Designated Safeguarding Lead/s: Shugfuta Malik, Saika Rahim, Marriam Rashid, Veronica Short, Louise Willis